tbalza/tbalza-blog-hugo/content/posts/aws_vpn/aws_vpn.md

 ### Conclusions

-We've gone over a Terraform script that streamlines the setup for AWS Client VPN.
-It showcases a best-practice workflow that reduces overhead and human error by declaratively defining our infrastructure configuration.
+We've reviewed a Terraform configuration that simplifies the AWS Client VPN deployment.
+This setup demonstrates a workflow in the spirit of best practices, reducing overhead and human error by declaratively defining our infrastructure.